jahfer/ot/README.md

 # ot
-`ot` is a basic implementation of Operational Tranforms, used to resolve concurrent edits of a document from multiple sources.
+`ot` is a basic implementation of Operational Transforms, used to resolve concurrent edits of a document from multiple sources.

 ## Usage
 1. **Auto-compile ClojureScript** - `lein cljsbuild auto`